Kratom has made headlines once again in Thai newspapers.

 Kratom has been subject to all sorts of rules, regulations, and restrictions since it was made illegal in 1943.

-When the Act was first passed, another, somewhat more extreme measure was also put into place.
+When the Act was first passed, another, somewhat more extreme measure was also implemented.
 Not only was kratom made illegal to grow, but it also became mandatory to cut down any kratom trees that were seen.

 It wasn’t until more than 30 years later that the substance was properly classified as an illegal drug.
 In 1979 the plant received a label as a narcotic as defined by the Thailand Narcotics Act and placed it in Category 5, alongside substances like cannabis and psychedelic mushrooms.

-People in possession of kratom would thus be subject to the same punishments as those possessing other Category 5 drugs: imprisonment for no more than two years and a fine of no more than 40,000 Thai Baht.
+People possessing kratom would thus be subject to the same punishments as those possessing other Category 5 drugs: imprisonment for no more than two years and a fine of no more than 40,000 Thai Baht.

 The Thai government made this decision for similar reasons as the Food and Drug Administration of the United States is trying to ban the plant today: money.

 The government of Thailand controlled the opium trade during the 40s.
-Escalating opium prices led to an increase in the number of people quitting, either intentionally or due to financial strain.
+Escalating opium prices led to an increased number of people quitting, either intentionally or due to financial strain.
 Many began to look for cheaper alternatives to opium and found kratom.

-The result of this was the government losing enough profit for them to decide that kratom should be made illegal.
-Rather than moving to regulate kratom as well, they signed into law a bill called the Kratom Act that made it illegal to buy, sell, or possess kratom.
+The result was that the government lost enough profit for them to decide that kratom should be made illegal.
+Rather than moving to regulate kratom as well, they signed a bill called the Kratom Act that made it illegal to buy, sell, or possess kratom.

 Also see: Can You Buy Kratom in Bangladesh?

-As a scheduled narcotic, kratom benefits the government in a number of ways.
+As a scheduled narcotic, kratom benefits the government in several ways.